clairewood/db_ui/README.md

  - in MariaDB, run: source ./database/filename.sql;

 TO DO for next week: <br>
-- Add CRUD for Sales (DONE: Create and Read.
-IP: Update and Delete) <br>
+- Add CRUD for Sales (DONE: Create, Read, Delete.
+IP: Update ) <br>
 - Fix Materials and Colors so they dynamically populate in Items <br>
 - Fix in_stock so it automatically changes to YES or NO for 1 or 0 <br>
 - Fix date appearance and NULL appearance in Sales <br>